serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity/EnumMapper/FormatEnum.md

 | enumType | Type of the enum. |
 | value | The value. |

+## Return Value

+The formatted display text of the enum value.

 ## See Also

 * interface [ITextLocalizer](../ITextLocalizer.md)